maximumstock/poe-stash-indexer/README.md

 Our [`docker-compose.yaml`](./docker-compose.yaml) describes an examplatory (non-production) setup of the above tools for experimentation, which includes:

 - setup of the `indexer` service to start fetching and feed the data stream into a RabbitMQ instance
-- setup of the `trade-ingest` & `trade-api` services to consume above stream and expose it via its REST-like API, respectively.
+- setup of the `trade-ingest` & `trade-api` services to consume above stream and expose it via its REST-like API, respectively
-- a PostgreSQL instance
+- a PostgreSQL instance for `trade-ingest` to ingest and `trade-api` to read data from
+- a RabbitMQ instance for `indexer` to ingest new `StashRecord` batches into and `trade-ingest` to read data from
-- a [OTLP setup](https://github.com/open-telemetry/opentelemetry-rust) (integrating with New Relic) to investigate metrics of the `indexer`, `trade-ingest`, `trade-api` and RabbitMQ services
+- an [OTLP setup](https://github.com/open-telemetry/opentelemetry-rust) (integrating with New Relic) to investigate metrics of the `indexer`, `trade-ingest`, `trade-api` and RabbitMQ services
 - exposes a reverse proxy setup via nginx to easily access all services

 You may execute `make up` to start everything up and `make logs` to watch all logs.